UHDanke/gd_docs/bugs/bugs.md

 ## [2.207] Level is unlisted if it contains a Pickup with high count or negative item id

-The server unlists any level that contains a Pickup trigger with either high count (100k or more) or an item ID less than 0.
+The server unlists any level that contains a Pickup, Count or Instant Count trigger with either high count (100k or more) or an item ID less than 0.

 Item Edit and Time triggers are not affected by either issue.

+## [2.207] Item Attempts value only returns 1

+Attemptz item is not updated on new attempts and always returns value 1 when used inside Item Edit or Item Compare.

 # Area Triggers